 Where to Chit Potatoes?

 As suggested above potatoes can be chit indoors on a window sill.
-But in nature they naturally chit underground. so clearly light isn’t actually necessary.
+But in nature they naturally grow underground and only see light when they beak through the soil surface.

 The biggest problem I see is trying to chit far too early.
 Gardening isn’t a race.
 Sometimes enthusiasm needs curbing with a bit of patience.
 I know its hard but don’t start chitting too early.

 Gardeners often worry that their potatoes go green when chitting.
 They recall that green potatoes are poisonous and think that their green tubers can’t be planted.
 Don’t worry.
 They are perfectly safe to plant and will produce new tubers.